sabrehagen/freecad-to-step/README.md

 This repository contains a Docker container and associated convention for a build system that could be integrated with Stemn.
 The one container is intended to be used for each step of the build pipeline.

+# Getting Started

+Run the `./build-container` script to build the Docker container.

+Run the `./run-pipeline.sh` script to run the build pipeline end to end.

+The output of the build pipeline will be stored in `freecad/export/output/output.url`.

 # Conventions

 ## Folder Structure